 Our admission process is broken down into four simple steps, outlined below.
-By following this process, you will be set up for success and when completed in a timely manner make you eligible for rewards through our Priority Program.
+By following this process, you will be set up for success.
+When they are completed in a timely manner, you will be eligible for rewards through our Priority Program.

 Apply to Liberty today and begin your dream of being a professional who impacts the world for Christ!